 For example, you can edit the face model by making only the hair semi-transparent, or edit the body model by displaying a wireframe of the clothing model.

 You can hide objects that are not being edited if they are in the way, but you may want to keep them as guides for position and volume.

 We will take a closer look at how to make only specific objects semi-transparent/wireframed.

 - Make the material translucent in the viewport display

 The first step is to make a specific object translucent in the 3D viewport.

-The way to do this is to create a translucent material and assign it to the object.
-Semitransparency is easy because you just create a material that appears semitransparent in the 3D viewport while modeling.
+The way to do it is to create a translucent material and assign it to the object.

 First, select the object you want to make translucent, then click Property EditorOpen the material properties of Create a new material by pressing "+ New" and give it an appropriate name.

 If you look at the surface, you will see that it is set to "Principle BSDF," but you can use a simpler material, so click here and change it to "Diffuse BSDF" or something similar.